jayJs/jay/README.md

 It's 3 letters less and jQuery supports this out of the box.

 ##show() & hide()
-This overwrites jQueries show() and hide() with a little bit less jumpy solution for this.
+Overwrites jQuery show() and hide() with a little bit less jumpy solution for this.
-They also now take an optional argument for a [animate.css](http://daneden.github.io/animate.css/) animation.
+Now they also take an optional argument for a [animate.css](http://daneden.github.io/animate.css/) animation.
 ```
 $(hello).show();
 $(hello).show("bounce")   // comes in with animate.css animation called "bounce"